b-k/21st-Century-Examples/README.md

 21st-Century-Examples
 =====================

-[ Until I actually populate this repository, get the examples from http://examples.oreilly.com/0636920025108/ .]

 Dear Reader,

 Here are all of the examples from _21st Century C_ by Ben Klemens [ http://tinyurl.com/C-for-moderns ].
 You'll notice that the captions for all of the examples in the text end in a filename in parens, like (string_utilities.c); that name is referring to the file here.